We support a variety of file formats for uploaded designs.

 If you are designing your own document and are not able to use one of our templates, please follow the instructions below.

 Since computer monitors use a different colour definition (RGB) than that used by professional printers (CMYK), you should convert your document to use the CMYK color definition to achieve the most accurate color results.
-If your software allows, use “CMYK: Web Coated (SWOP) V2” to see the most accurate representation of the final printed colors.
+If your software allows, use “CMYK: Coated FOGRA39 (ISO 12647-2:2004)” to see the most accurate representation of the final printed colors.

 When possible, use vector graphics created in a desktop publishing program.
 Vector images are different from photos because they use mathematical equations to define each component of the image.
 Vector graphics retain high image quality at any size.

 Text can be converted to curves (paths) in some graphics programs.
 This will fix upload errors that result when fonts cannot be embedded in your file.
 In Illustrator, you can simply select the font and then use the Create Outlines command (Shift+Control+O).
 Following this easy step will help ensure that your text prints clearly.